Major: Fashion Studies

 Cardenas Arcila completed her adventure by earning an Associate in Applied Science in Fashion Design.
 In doing so, she was named one of the College’s Outstanding Graduate finalists.

 “When I first started this adventure as an international student, I didn’t even know how to sew,” she said.
 “The first semesters were full of excitement but also many challenges that, at the time, I didn’t know I would be facing.
 By the end of my degree, I had made an entire fashion collection and learned many valuable lessons about finding myself in a different country and trusting God in the process.”

-As a girl, Cardenas Arcila dreamed of attending the Fashion Institute of Technology in New York, so her next goal is to save money to transfer there and earn a bachelor’s degree.
+Cardenas Arcila is currently finishing her bachelor’s degree in Fashion Design at Kent State University.
 Describing her style as classy, elegant, young and fresh, she would like to gain experience working in the industry before opening her own business.
 She also is interested in doing something meaningful and would like to pursue sustainable fashion.

 Cardenas Arcila is glad she took advantage of the opportunity to pursue her dream, and she thanks COD for helping her get that start.

 “College of DuPage will always have a big space in my heart,” she said.
 “The Fashion Studies program was the first place where I felt that I really belonged, where I discovered that dreams and concepts can become real, that struggling and many times getting frustrated are not the stopping point but part of the process.
 They are at times necessary to build character and overcome challenges.
 I know the things I have learned at COD about myself and others will be useful to face new challenges and opportunities.”